 - Rock hard stools that don’t leave residue when picked up

 If your dog is showing any of these, then there are lots of natural treatments you can try to get things moving.
-I’ll share some of these in a bit.
+We’ll share some of these in a bit.

 When To Call Your Holistic Vet